 One of the most important facts about Spain is that it has become a thriving country now that the people are free to vote for their leaders as democracy allows.
 General Francisco Franco led a coup d’etat in July 1936 against the elected government at the time.
 This sparked the Spanish Civil War.
 Ultimately he won and was powerful enough to instill his own regime, ruling the country as a dictator until he passed in 1975.

-7. Traditionally a child receives two surnames from their parents
+7. In Spain, a child traditionally receives two surnames from their parents

 There are some customs in Spain that may seem strange to others.
-However, all the differing practices and cultures that are found in the world are what add to the excitement of learning new things!
+However, all the different practices and cultures that are found in the world are what adds to the excitement of learning new things!

-Traditionally, a person receives two surnames in Spain, the one from their mother and the other from their father which are combined to make their own surname.
+Traditionally, a person receives two surnames in Spain, the one from their mother and the other from their father which is combined to make their own surname.

 The Alhambra is another marvel, an ancient fortress in Granada built into the rolling hills.
 It contains beautiful gardens and halls within and is a glorious sight even to this day.